 The following is a list of basic functionalities for application management that our Chat SDK provides.

 |Functionality||Description||Open channel||Group channel|

-Authenticates a user using a unique user ID and connects to the Sendbird server.
+Authenticates a user using a unique user ID and connect to the Sendbird server.

-Authenticates a user using a unique user ID and a token and connects to the Sendbird server.
+Authenticates a user using a unique user ID and a token and connect to the Sendbird server.